MicrochipTech/wireless_15_4_phy_trx/README.md

 - [Microchip MPLAB® Harmony Pages](https://microchip-mplab-harmony.github.io/)

 This repository contains the MPLAB® Harmony 3 Module for Standalone IEEE 802.15.4 Physical Layer that provide an interface to the microcontrollers (like SAML21, SAMD21) to access the transceiver functionality of radio transceivers like AT86RF233 or AT86RF212B.
-With the help of PHY layer module user can enable various functionaities of the transceiver.
-Refer to the following links for release notes, training materials, and interface reference information.
+With the help of PHY layer module user can enable various functionaities of the transceiver. reference information.